 Coronary angiography should be done before surgery, even if no angina is present, because about 20% of patients with severe AR have significant CAD, which may need concomitant coronary artery bypass graft surgery.

 With treatment, the 10-yr survival for patients with mild to moderate AR is 80 to 95%.
 With appropriately timed valve replacement (ie, before HF and using criteria below), long-term prognosis for patients with moderate to severe AR is good.
 However, the prognosis for those with severe AR and HF is considerably poorer.

 Treatment of acute AR is aortic valve replacement or repair.
 Valve repair or replacement in chronic AR is indicated when symptoms develop or when certain echocardiographic criteria are met.
 Criteria include LVEF < 50%, LV end-systolic dimension > 50 to 55 mm, or LV end-diastolic dimension > 70 to 75 mm.
 Sometimes dilatation of the ascending aorta > 55 mm is the determinant for surgery (> 50 mm in Marfan syndrome and bicuspid aortic valve).
 If such patients are not candidates for surgery, palliation may be achieved with vasodilators (eg, ACE inhibitors or angiotensin II receptor blockers).
 Also, diuretics or nitrates to reduce preload may be beneficial for severe AR.

 Patients with severe AR who do not meet these criteria for intervention should be reevaluated by physical examination and echocardiography every 6 to 12 mo.

-Antibiotic prophylaxis against endocarditis is no longer recommended for AR except for patients who have had valve replacement (see see Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).
+Antibiotic prophylaxis against endocarditis is no longer recommended for AR except for patients who have had valve replacement (see Table 4: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

 Content last modified September 2013